 How can we recognize every imperfection in beauty in virtually every context—from nature to human beings, to music, to art and architecture—if we do not have some awareness of what perfect beauty would be like?
 If we do have such an awareness of perfect beauty, then where did it come from?

 Again, you will be able to answer this question according to Plato’s logic.
-It could not have come from the world around us because it is filled with only imperfect beauties.
+It could not have come from the world around us because it is filled with only imperfect beauty.
 It could not have come from our brain because it is constituted by restricted physical structures and processes.

 And so, we conclude that it must have come from perfect beauty itself.

-The Desire for Perfect Home
+The Transcendental Desire for Perfect Home

 Many of us—even since the time we were little children—have at times felt disconnected, like we are not completely at home in this world.